WHO ARE WE?

 Call or email your city councillors and the mayor to support protecting our urban forest.Their contact info is available here.

 Encourage your local school to participate in educational programs about urban trees and forests.
-See our Resource List on the sidebar at right for websites and organisations who can help.

 Get to know your neighbourhood group and learn about your local parks to promote urban forest issues.
 See the City’s website for more information about neighbourhood groups.